MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-scep-certificate-device-to-ndes.md

 ---
 title: Troubleshoot managed device to Network Device Enrollment Service (NDES) communication in Microsoft Intune
-description: Troubleshoot managed device to NDES server communication when using Simple Certificate Enrollment Protocol (SCEP) certificate profiles to deploy certificates with Intune. ms.date: 08/28/2020 ms.reviewer: lacranda
+description: Troubleshoot managed device to NDES server communication when using Simple Certificate Enrollment Protocol (SCEP) certificate profiles to deploy certificates with Intune. ms.date: 09/10/2021 ms.reviewer: lacranda
 ---
-# Troubleshoot device to NDES server communication for SCEP certificate profiles in Microsoft Intune
+# Troubleshooting device to NDES server communication for SCEP certificate profiles in Microsoft Intune

 Use the following information to determine if a device that received and processed an Intune Simple Certificate Enrollment Protocol (SCEP) certificate profile can successfully contact Network Device Enrollment Service (NDES) to present a challenge.
-On the device, a private key is generated and the Certificate Signing Request (CSR) and challenge are passed from the device to the NDES server.
+On the device, a private key is generated and the certificate signing request (CSR) and challenge are passed from the device to the NDES server.
 To contact the NDES server, the device uses the URI from the SCEP certificate profile.

 This article references Step 2 of the [SCEP communication flow overview](troubleshoot-scep-certificate-profiles.md).

 ## Review IIS logs for a connection from the device

-IIS logs include the same type of entries for all platforms.
+Internet Information Services (IIS) log files include the same type of entries for all platforms.

 1. On the NDES server, open the most recent IIS log file found in the following folder:   *%SystemDrive%\inetpub\logs\logfiles\w3svc1*

-2. Search the log for entries similar to the following examples.
+1. Search the log for entries similar to the following examples.
 Both examples contain a status **200**, which appears near the end:

    `fe80::f53d:89b8:c3e8:5fec%13 GET /certsrv/mscep/mscep.dll/pkiclient.exe operation=GetCACaps&message=default 80 - fe80::f53d:89b8:c3e8:5fec%13 Mozilla/4.0+(compatible;+Win32;+NDES+client) - 200 0 0 186 0.`